Tsundere

-(ツンデレ, Tsundere) is a Japanese term for a character development process that depicts a character with an initially harsh personality who gradually reveals a warmer, friendlier side over time.
+(ツンデレ, Tsundere) is a Japanese term for a character development process that depicts a character with an initially harsh personality—"hard on the outside", guarded, and reserved with strangers—who gradually reveals a warmer, friendlier side over time.

-The word is derived from the terms tsun tsun (ツンツン) (adverb, 'morosely, aloofly, offputtingly') and dere dere (でれでれ) (adverb, 'in a lovey-dovey or infatuated manner').
+The word is derived from the ideophones tsun tsun (ツンツン) ('morosely, aloofly, standoffish') and dere dere (でれでれ) ('in a lovey-dovey or infatuated manner, fawningly').
 Originally found in Japanese bishōjo games, the word is now part of the otaku moe phenomenon, reaching into other media.
-The term was made popular in the visual novel Kimi ga Nozomu Eien.
+The term was made popular in the visual novel Rumbling Hearts (Kimi ga Nozomu Eien).

 Terminology

-Manga author Ken Akamatsu lists tsundere as one of the special cases in his definition of moe: "The person feeling it must be stronger: the object of moe is weak and dependent (like a child) on the person, or is in a situation where she cannot oppose (like a maid)... (*Tsundere only: There will be times where the stronger and weaker role is reversed)."
-The concept has received increasing attention in Japan, with a maid cafe named Nagomi in Akihabara started having tsundere events in 2006 and tsundere-themed products released (like Tomy Co.'s portable television set), and the concept increasingly reflected in recent anime, from an extended discussion of the meaning of the concept and its origin on the Internet in Lucky Stars Lucky Channel segment classifying the characters according to tsundere-ness.
+Manga author Ken Akamatsu lists tsundere as one of the special cases in his definition of moe:"The person feeling it must be stronger: the object of moe is weak and dependent (like a child) on the person, or is in a situation where she cannot oppose (like a maid)... (*Tsundere only: There will be times where the stronger and weaker role is reversed)."The concept has received increasing attention in Japan, with a maid café named Nagomi in Akihabara started having tsundere events in 2006 and tsundere-themed products released (like Tomy Co.'s portable television set), and the concept increasingly reflected in recent anime, from an extended discussion of the meaning of the concept and its origin on the Internet in Lucky Stars Lucky Channel segment classifying the characters according to tsundere-ness.
 Tsundere characters are typically introduced as being critical toward, and looking down upon, the main character.
 Often, as the story progresses, tsundere characters eventually warm up to the main character, sometimes to the point of falling in love.
 They usually find it very hard to admit these feelings; some outright deny them.

 Comiket organizer Koichi Ichikawa has described Lum from Urusei Yatsura as being both the source of moe and the first tsundere; figurine sculptor Bome has also cited Lum as an inspiration for his designs.
 Manga critic Jason Thompson named Madoka Ayukawa of the 1980s series Kimagure Orange Road as the root of the tsundere archetype.
 Other anime and manga featuring tsundere include Love Hina, Neon Genesis Evangelion, and Bakemonogatari, among many others.
-Some voice actors have garnered a reputation for voicing tsundere characters such as Rie Kugimiya who voices Louise in The Familiar of Zero and Nagi in Hayate the Combat Butler, and Ayana Taketatsu as Kirino Kosaka in Oreimo.
 In Excel Saga volume 15, author Rikdo Koshi defines tsundere as "hard on the outside, soft on the inside" and associates it with character Misaki Matsuya.
+Some voice actors (VAs) have garnered a reputation for voicing tsundere characters such as Rie Kugimiya (who voices Louise in The Familiar of Zero, Taiga Aisaka in Toradora!, and Nagi in Hayate the Combat Butler) and Ayana Taketatsu (who voices Kirino Kosaka in Oreimo).

 Tsundere as a concept is not strictly limited to women, and is not strictly limited to manga or anime.
 The character Germany from the series Hetalia: Axis Powers is portrayed as being tsundere, and is paired with a "lovable loser", Italy Veneziano.
-Tsundere role-play has become a common theme in maid cafés.
+Tsundere roleplay has become a common theme in maid cafés.